-You are spending a lot of effort (and money) to get more traffic for your website, but many people landing to your site will just look around for less than a minute and leave to never come back.
+You are spending a lot of effort (and money) to get more traffic, but many people will just look around for less than a minute and leave your website to never come back.
 That's OK.
-Expecting to turn all these visits into conversions is unrealistic.
-But there are certain things you can do to make less people bounce off your site.
-Today we are here to share a tip on lowering your website’s bounce rate with the help of GetSiteControl widgets.
+Expecting to turn all these visits into conversions would be a bit unrealistic.
+And yet, there are proven ways to convert at least some of those people who were about to bounce off.
+In this post, we’ll show you how to do that with the help of GetSiteControl app.
+Not only will you be able to lower your website’s bounce rate, but you may also increase conversions.

 So, what’s a bounce rate?

-A bounce is when a visitor lands to a page of your website, views this page only and leaves without visiting any other pages.
+A bounce happens when a visitor arrives on your website, views the landing page only and leaves without any interaction with the page.
 The percentage of such visits is called bounce rate.
-There might be various reasons for a website to have a high bounce rate.
-Simply put, it means that visitors do not find what they are looking for.
-Or they think that your website is not what they need.
+There may be various reasons for a website to have a high bounce rate.
+Typically, it means that visitors do not find what they are looking for.
+In other words, your content or your offer haven’t met their expectations.

-A great many articles available on the web describe various things you can do to reduce your website’s bounce rate.
-Thinking about the purpose of the page is the key, which means you should provide relevant content and make it easy for your visitors to find what they are looking for.
-Today we will not go into details, we are sure the design and message of your landing pages is great and you are constantly improving it.
+You’ll find many articles on the web describing dozens of tactics to reduce your website’s bounce rate.
+Thinking about the purpose of the page is the key, which means you should provide relevant content and make it easy for your visitors to find what they are looking for – be it organic or paid traffic.
+For the purpose of this article, let us assume that the design, the loading speed, and the copy of your landing pages are great, and you are constantly improving every aspect.

-But a certain number of visitors will still leave.
-Some of them might not be your target audience.
-However, some of them can be your potential customers who haven’t noticed the best of your offer and who just need one more gentle push in the right direction, one more convincing argument to stay.
+Still, a certain number of visitors will leave.
+Some of them are probably not even your target audience.
+But others can easily be your potential customers who just haven’t noticed the best part of your offer.
+These people might need a tiny nudge and one more convincing reason to stay and give your webpage a second look.

-So why not make one last attempt to convince them before they leave to never come back?
+So why not make an attempt to convert them before they leave?

 Here comes the bounce form

-What kind of message should you put there?
+So, what kind of message should you put out there?

-To create a widget that will be displayed when a visitor is leaving your website, switch to the Behavior tab when creating or editing the widget and choose to ‘Start to display the widget when the user is leaving the website’.
+Assuming you have already created a GetSiteControl account, we’ll get straight to the settings.
+Once you decide what type of a popup you want to create – a promo, an email opt-in, a survey, a contact form, or a live chat – continue to the Behavior tab to set up the exit-intent trigger.
+Choose to ‘Start to display the widget when the user is leaving the website’.
 Save the changes and you are all set.
-As soon as you activate the widget, visitors will see it when leaving your website.
+As soon as you activate the widget, visitors will starts seeing it when leaving your website.